 Continuous monitoring is the monthly security status check of the provider.
-It begins once a product achieves a StateRAMP milestone status of Ready, Provisional or Authorized.
+It begins once a product achieves a StateRAMP milestone status of Ready, Provisionally Authorized or Authorized.

 Why is continuous monitoring important?